HP LaptopHP Pavilion DV6

 HP Pavilion DV6 Disassembly (Remove Keyboard, Clean Cooling Fan)

-In this guide, I’ll explain how to disassemble HP Pavilion DV6 to remove the RAM, hard drive, wireless card, keyboard, palm rest, cooling fan and motherboard.
-Refer to the guides, you can repair, upgrade and clean your Pavilion DV6.
+In this guide, I’ll explain how to disassemble the HP Pavilion DV6 to remove the RAM, hard drive, wireless card, keyboard, palm rest, cooling fan, and motherboard.

 For the freshest produce, find us on Facebook for the latest teardown news.